ayixon/RaPDTool/README.md

 As you can see, they are conveniently sorted from smallest to largest, so that it is easy to establish or rule out probable genomic coherence; and use the elements of the reference in subsequent more refined analyzes.

-For example, in the previous image the bin *feces_assembly_1.fasta* shares a genomic distance of ~0.075 with the assembly GCF_003287895.1, that belongs to the species _Blautia argi_ (firmicutes); and ~0.095 with the ensemble GCF_002222595.2 that belongs to the species _Blautia hansenii_ .
+For example, in the previous image the bin *feces_assembly_1.fasta* shares a genomic distance of ~0.075 with the assembly GCF_003287895.1, that belongs to the species _Blautia argi_ (firmicutes); and ~0.095 with the assembly GCF_002222595.2 that belongs to the species _Blautia hansenii_ .
 Other hits in this comparison also match elements of the _Blautia_ genus.
 It is not difficult to hypothesize that the bin *feces_assembly_1.fasta* is related with the clade _Blautia_ (probably at the genus level, although nothing can be said about the species yet).
 So, presumably *feces_assembly_1.fasta* can be clasified as _Blautia_ sp.

 Potential tests could be the estimation of the Average Nucleotide Identity against these close hits and reconstructing a phylogenomic tree in order to place the query in a finer taxonomic context.